OliverKurz/vc-icon-theme-collection/README.md

 4. If icons haven't changed, restart the file manager being used, or logout.

-* Uninstalling the icon themes can be achieved by `cd`ing as administrator into the /usr/share/icons directory, searching for folders with the tag _Icons, and carefully deleteing the matches.
+* Uninstalling the icon themes can be achieved by `cd`ing as admin into `/usr/share/icons` and searching for folders to delete with the name _Icons.

 Known Issues
 ------------